Quick, easy, and better than the takeout version. What’s not to love about this delicious beef and broccoli recipe?

 Mix up your cornstarch and pepper in a bowl.
-Just stir them kindly good like this.
+Just stir them kinda good like this.

-Put all of you sirloin pieces in it and stir them up really good until they are coated.
+Put all of your sirloin pieces in it and stir them up really well until they are coated.
 I tend to pick up the strays and press them down in the cornstarch to coat them.

 Take a big old skillet and pour about two tablespoons of vegetable oil into it.
-Place this on medium high heat for a few minutes.
-Add beef and cook, stirring often, until browned and no longer pink in the center.
+Place this on medium-high heat for a few minutes.
+Add beef and cook, stirring often, until brown and no longer pink in the center.

-Now remove that cooked beef to a clean bowl and set aside.
+Now remove that cooked beef to a clean bowl and set it aside.

 After you have removed the cooked beef, add the remaining tablespoon of oil, broccoli, and minced garlic to the skillet.